Ban On Abortion Funding Stays In House Bill As 2020 Democrats Promise Repeal

 The view from the campaign trail

 Democrats in Congress acknowledge that presidential candidates have to take a stand.
-Biden was recently forced to come out against Hyde after abortion rights supporters — and other Democratic candidates — attacked the former vice president for publicly backing the ban.
+Biden was recently forced to come out against Hyde after abortion-rights supporters — and other Democratic candidates — attacked the former vice president for publicly backing the ban.

 House Democratic Caucus Chairman Hakeem Jeffries, D-N.Y., said a number of the candidates running for president are in the same position as Biden.